Best Places to Swim or Dive with Whale Sharks: Our Top 6 - Bluewater Dive Travel

 Best Places to Swim or Dive with Whale Sharks: Our Top 6

 Swimming with whale sharks is an extremely humbling experience that ranks high on most scuba divers' bucket lists.
 We've traveled the world to find the best places to swim & dive with whale sharks in 2024.
-Here is our list of the top six destinations where you can get in the water up close with these majestic and graceful giants of the ocean:
+Here is our list of the top six destinations where you can get in the water up close with these majestic and graceful giants of the ocean, in their natural habitats:

 1. 1.
 Wolf & Darwin Islands, Galapagos - Dive